Judie Bamber

-Judie Bamber (born 1961) is an American artist based in Los Angeles.
+Judie Bamber (born 1961) is an American artist in Los Angeles.
 Her often representational paintings explore themes of gender, sexuality, temporality, and memory.
-She teaches in the Master of Fine Arts program at Otis College of Art and Design and is best known for Are You My Mother?, which was featured in New American Paintings in 2003 and 2004.
-Her paintings, watercolors and graffiti emphasize women's pleasure, as well as to permeate her family history.
+She teaches in the Master of Fine Arts program at Otis College of Art and Design and is best known for Are You My Mother?, featured in New American Paintings in 2003 and 2004.
+Her paintings, watercolors, and graffiti emphasize women's pleasure and permeate her family history.

 Early life and education

-Judie Bamber was born in Detroit, Michigan in 1961.
+Bamber was born in Detroit, Michigan, in 1961.
 She received her BFA from California Institute of the Arts in 1983.